llsol/carnatic-svaras/README.md

 - We have not yet tested methods based on the use of Dynamic Time Warping (DTW).
 It would be interesting to select 'model' samples of individual svaras and calculate their similarity, scanning through the piece.
 Additionally, with field knowledge, the different major versions of the svara could be selected and all used.
 This derives from the idea that while a svara experiences coarticulation effects, some versions seem to be more prevalent.
 - In relation to what was mentioned just above, one way to segment could follow an order-based strategy.
 This would consist of seeing (if it happens) which svaras segment better with the previous method and successively segmenting the svaras that work best, leaving the most ambiguous ones for the end.
 This could yield better intermediate results.

-You can add this section at the appropriate place in your existing README.md file.
-Let me know if you need any further adjustments!

 ## Other Files in Repository